wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 To build the Golang toolchain you need to have successfully built the Golang bootstrap tool outlined in the [Cross-Compiling the Bootstrap Tool](#cross-compiling-the-bootstrap-tool) section of this document.
-After building the bootstrap tool, login to your Linux on z Systems machine and perform the steps below.
+After building the bootstrap tool, login to your Linux on z Systems instance and perform the steps below.

 1. Install the dependencies.